 Wow!
 Thanks, Eliphaz!!
 First you say nothing, grieving and wailing as though Job was already dead, and then when Job really needs you to correct and encourage him, you judge him guilty of wrongdoing and leave him with no hope.
 As the old saying goes, "With friends like that, who needs enemies?"

-Learn from Job's friends what NOT to do in a situation where people are going through extreme trials.
+Learn from Job's friends what NOT to do in a situation where a fellow believer is going through extreme trials.
 I think of the words of Paul to the Corinthians when he writes, "Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves have received from God" (II Corinthians 1:3-4 ... see also verses 5-7, and 4:8-9).
 There are many other verses in Scripture that are helpful to share with those who are going through trials and suffering.